Beth Messiah FAQs About Resuming In-Person Services (06/1/2021)

 What will be the attendance at services?

-At this time, attendance at services is limited to 20 people, over and above those who are leading the service.
+At this time, attendance at services is unlimited.
 This may change over time, so please keep checking for updates.

 How is BMC ensuring physical distancing?